ethyca/fidesops/docs/fidesops/docs/guides/storage.md

 ```

 Params needed for S3:
 - `aws_access_key_id`: AWS access key id, obtained from AWS console.
 - `aws_secret_access_key`: AWS secret access key, obtained from AWS console.

+Fidesops also supports automatically creating a session for S3.
+When this authentication method is selected no secrets need to be provided.
+Boto3 will look for credentials on the server.

 Params needed for OneTrust: